example42/Example42-templates/README.md

 A new openssh module directory is created and you can start to customize it:

 - Edit `manifests/params.pp` to fix paths and names for different operating systems

+- Change email address and author in `Modulefile` and `.travis.yml`

+- Fix Travis icon url with your GitHub/Travis account in `README.md`

 - Eventually add resources to manage in `manifests/init.pp` or in other subclasses